-Pre-kid, you never really thought about Daylight Savings (what’s an hour here or there?).
+Pre-kid, you never really thought about Daylight Saving (what’s an hour here or there?).
 But nowadays, DST is a big deal because, after all, sleep is a rare commodity to a parent.
 So, will it throw the kids totally off their sleep schedule?
 Will it trigger regression and sleepless nights?
 Totally legit concerns.
-To help you out, we’ve narrowed down seven easy ways you can deal with the time change when it happens on March 11 without losing any sleep.
+To help you out, we’ve narrowed down some easy ways you can deal with the time change when it happens on Nov.
+4, without too much mayhem.
 Keep reading to see them all.

 Change it up.
 Why not try doing everything earlier or later (depending on which way the clock is going)?
 Things like dinner, bath time, bedtime, etc. can be moved around so that when DST strikes, your kids won’t even notice.
 And if they’re too little to tell time, this works even better, because your kids’ internal clocks will start to get used to things before the real clock even moves.
 Need to extend bedtime by 15 minutes?
 Here are a few of our favorite bedtime stories to read.

 Ignore it.
 Not the best strategy, but if you keep chugging along so will they.
 Just switch everything on the day of, and move on.
 Kids are resilient.
 Just try to keep their routine (mostly) intact.

 Bit by bit.
 You can try moving the clock 15 minutes back (or forward depending on spring vs. autumn) for a few days leading up to DST.
 This will help set your kids’ little clocks before the big day so it won’t be a big shock the day of.
 Consider arming them with a cute (and practical) alarm clock to help make the transition a bit easier.